cm-datrics/cm-salve-coding-test/README.md

 (This frontend hits a backend URL of: https://salve-test-be.onrender.com/ )

+**NOTE:** If not accessed for a couple of hours, there might be a longer initial load time as the backend has to 'cold start'

 ### Running
 In order to run the app locally
 1. Clone the repository